If you’ve been shopping for a new refrigerator recently, you may be wondering where all the A-rated ones have gone?

 The familiar colour scale remains, but a simpler A to G ranking system will be used instead.

-You should find fridges and fridge freezers that previously had the most efficient A+++ rating are now rated D or E.
+You should find fridges and fridge freezers that previously had the most efficient A+++ rating are now rated D.

 Looking for a new fridge freezer?
 See all of our Best Buy fridge freezers to find the right one for you.